Next Review Date: TBD

 A new appointment is defined as employment of an individual whose immediately prior status was:

-In the employ of the University of California, San Diego, but with a title that is different than the title/series being proposed
+(b) In the employ of the University of California, San Diego, but with an employment title that is different than the title/series being proposed.

 There are two types of permanent transfers: inter‑campus (within the University of California system) and intra‑campus (within the UCSD campus).